atkrish0/securitized-asset-analysis/README.md

 ### III : Regression - Beta Calculation

 1. Data ingestion, Profile report, Summary Stats
-2. Histogram of the GOLD frame
+2. Histogram of the GOLD dataframe
 3. Regressed OHLC values with 'Pred' & 'new', with statsmodels library.
 4. New column in main frame based on OLS regression values obtained
 5. Feature elimination based on correlation and P values